fluchtens/matcha/README.md

 # matcha

 ### What's this about?
-Dating website made for 42.
+Dating web application in Next.js and Node.js/Express.js made for 42.

-### Installation :
-- Clone the repository.